wso2/docs-choreo-dev/en/docs/services/service-concepts.md

 ## API call
 An API call in Choreo allows you to connect to an external service through your Choreo service.
 You can use an API call to interact with generic protocol-based APIs and application-specific APIs.

-Following are the connections you can use to interact with generic protocol-based APIs:
+The following lists the connections you can use to interact with generic protocol-based APIs:

  - **HTTP**: Communicates with external endpoints over HTTP.
  - **SMTP**: Performs email-related operations over SMTP.
  - **POP3**: Retrieves emails from a mail server over POP3.
  - **IMAP**: Retrieves emails from a mail server over a TCP/IP connection.

-Following are the connections you can use to interact with application-specific APIs:
+The following lists the connections you can use to interact with application-specific APIs:

  - **Twilio**: Integrate with Twilio to perform operations such as sending messages, WhatsApp messages, and making voice calls.
  - **Slack**: Integrate with Slack to perform operations such as sending a message to a channel, deleting a message, etc.